BreatheTaichi/protopla.net/README.md

 Course menu doesn't reset on screen resize.

+Gamepad must be activated on the course screen or it won't work.

+Webps need fallback in canvas.

+Safari gets stuck on image.onLoad.

-\*\*Please let me know if you find any more!
+Please let me know if you find any more!

 ## TODOs and possible upgrades

+Performance options:

-OptionsMenu to turn off thrust / make a simpler thrust trail.
+    Option to turn off thrust / make a simpler thrust trail.

+    Option to turn off background image, possibly make a simple generated background with some stars that would take less processor than moving a huge image.

-Gamepad on menus.
+Gamepad on menus for more seamless experience.

 Option to turn on names of bodies in race for better learning experience.

-React.lazy and other lighthouse stuff.
+Add random loading messages with different facts about each level.

+Load modules with React.lazy.

-Bonus levels like Pluto, protoplanets and asteroid belts.
-Unlocked after beating some level, or getting a certain amount of points.
+Bonus level with Pluto, protoplanets and asteroids.
+Unlocked after beating a level, or getting a certain amount of points.
 Add point total that is the amount of credits obtained.